CahootsMalone/miscellany/pdftk/pdftk-server-notes.md

 ## Obtaining File and Folder Paths

 When using PDFtk, you'll need to specify the paths to input files you want it to process and the paths of output files you want it to create.
-The path of an output file that doesn't yet exist can be obtained by taking a folder path and appending a slash and the name of a file it doesn't contain.
+The path of an output file that doesn't yet exist can be obtained by taking a folder path and appending a slash and the name of a file the folder doesn't contain.

 To obtain the path for a file: